windingwind/zotero-better-notes/TemplateDoc.md

-# Template Documentation
+# How to Write Your Own Template

 This documentation is like a dictionary.
-For beginners, see [template usage](./TemplateUsage.md).
+For beginners, see [How to Use Templates](./TemplateUsage.md).

 Use `Ctrl+F` to look up what you need and make your own template!